snubwoody/wakunguma.com/src/articles/rust-performance.md

 By default, rust uses the system linker on most platforms.
 On most platforms the system linker is slow, single threaded and is **very** important, so work isn't always done the linker to improve compile times.

+`ldd` is now the default linker on Linux...

 ## The future
 It's not peak at all, however, rust's compile times have gotten a lot better throughout the years and will probably continue to do so.
 As it gains more popularity and, inevitably, more complaints